Dwayne ‘The Rock’ Johnson Shares Pic Feeding Girlfriend Lauren Hashian While She Nurses Daughter Tiana

-Dwayne ‘The Rock’ Johnson shared a sweet family photo over the weeknd, showing him taking care of his girlfriend Lauren Hashian as she breastfed their almost 2-month-old daughter.
+Dwayne “The Rock” Johnson shared a sweet family photo over the weekend, showing him taking care of his girlfriend Lauren Hashian as she breastfed their almost 2-month-old daughter.
 People reports that the pro-wrestler turned actor posted the adorable picture to Instagram on June 10, stating in the caption that it was his “pleasure” to spoon-feed his wife as she breastfed their baby, Tiana.

 In the caption of the photo, which showed The Rock putting the spoon in Lauren’s mouth while both of her hands were busy with Tiana, he sweetly referred to his youngest daughter as Tia.
 Dwayne wrote, “I’ll handle this business” alongside a strong arm emoji and a winking face.